rsteel1/ethan_stop_pausing/README.md

 ## Installation

-1. Download or clone this repository (you can download as a zip file - I've left it this way so that you can verify the code and that I'm not trying to steal your shit!)
+1. Download or clone this repository.
+You can download as a zip file - I've left it this way so that you can verify the code and that I'm not trying to steal your shit!
+Just go to the green Code button above > Download Zip.
 2. Unzip the folder
 3. Open Chrome and go to `chrome://extensions/`
 4. Enable "Developer mode" in the top right corner